newjersey/navigator.business.nj.gov/web/roadmaps/tasks/certificate-of-occupancy-cosmetology.md

 2. **Certificate of Occupancy/Approval:** If you've completed site construction/renovations, it's time to obtain a Certificate of Occupancy or Approval from your local Buildings/Construction Department. ***Remember, to apply for your shop license, you will need to submit this Certificate to the Division of Consumer Affairs.***

 After you complete this task, you will have:
-- Fire prevention permits
+- A fire prevention permit
-- Certificate of Occupancy or Approval
+- A Certificate of Occupancy or Approval